Goldilocks Isolation: High Performance VMs with Edera: Analysis

 \textbf{System calls.} Next, we evaluate the speed of executing several popular system calls.
-The mechanism by which system calls are passed to the host system differs widely between the systems we evaluate, so we determine how these approaches impact performance. \Cref{fig:syscall} shows the operations per second of each system running the fork(), execve(), getpgid(), and epoll() system calls based on results from perf bench.
-This graph shows that Edera outperforms both Docker and gVisor for the execve and epoll operations, and outperforms gVisor for fork and getpgid.
+The mechanism by which system calls are passed to the host system differs widely between the systems we evaluate, so we determine how these approaches impact performance. \Cref{fig:syscall} shows the operations per second of each system running fork(), execve(), and getpgid() based on results from perf bench.
+This graph shows that Edera outperforms gVisor in all system calls, and performs slower than Docker on bare metal (for example fork() is 41.8\% slower on Edera than Docker).
 Edera avoids much of the indirection used by gVisor, leading to much faster performance.
+However, with virtualization extensions, Edera PVH is able to outperform Docker (with fork() 169.4\% faster than Docker).
+This is slower than the system call performance of Kata and Firecracker, which also use virtualization extensions, with Kata 34.4\% faster and Firecracker 43.8\% faster than Edera PVH.

-Kata outperforms Edera for fork(), execve(), and getpgid().
-However, in PVH mode, Edera performs fork() and execve() similarly to Kata.
-Both Kata and Edera PVH use virtualization extensions to achieve this higher system call performance. \Cref{fig:syscall-latency} further shows the latency of fork(), execve(), and getpgid().
-The latency of Edera in PVH mode is similar to that of Docker and Kata.
-Docker also has lower latency when run under the Edera hypervisor, illustrating the scheduling performance of the hypervisor.
+\Cref{fig:syscall-latency} further shows the latency of fork(), execve(), and getpgid().
+Similar to the system call performance, the latency of Edera PVH is better than Docker and gVisor, but worse than Kata and Firecracker.

 \textbf{Real-world workloads.} Finally, we evaluate the runtime of workloads in each system to understand how they perform in real-world environments.
 These runtimes are shown in \cref{fig:kcbench} and \cref{fig:nginx}.
-We first discuss the time to build a kernel in each system using kcbench.
+We first evaluate kernel build time using kcbench.
+We set the kernel version to 6.11.3 and 8 jobs in parallel.
+For this benchmark, all systems had access to 8 vCPUs and 16384 MB of memory.
 Edera's kernel build time is 5\% slower than Docker, 59\% faster than gVisor, and 52\% faster than Kata.
-This kernel build benchmark represents a more realistic workload with several different system calls and operations.
-Next, we evaluate the runtime of a simple nginx server using Apache Bench.
-We find that Edera outperforms gVisor by a factor of 10 (18 ms compared to 220 ms for Docker), and performs comparably to Docker (15 ms).
+A kernel build represents a more realistic workload with several different system calls and operations.
+As this benchmark requires high memory usage, it does not run on firecracker-containerd.
+Next, we evaluate the runtime of a simple nginx server using Apache Bench over 10,000 requests.
+We find that Edera outperforms gVisor by a factor of 10 (18 ms compared to 220 ms for gVisor), and performs comparably to Docker (15 ms).
 Edera-PVH has slightly faster performance than Kata according to this metric, although Edera-PV is slightly slower.
 The use of a webserver like nginx is a common application for cloud applications.